Posts

 Image

 Deep-fried food doesn't have a reputation for being healthy.
 This cooking method promotes a healthy lifestyle and helps in managing weight compared to frying!
 A baguette (french word) or "cacete" is usually 500g.
 (Don't cut it all at once in slices as it may be a lot for this list of ingredients.
-I used a 250g Baguette) Cut a loaf of bread (250 gr.) into oblique slices as thick as your index finger, more or less, discard the ends.
+How to prepare this delicious Christmas Recipe!
+Cut a loaf of bread into oblique slices as thick as your index finger, more or less, and discard the ends.
 Place them on a board.
 These slices will be watered with milk.
-Choose another tray to place the slices in the oven and line it with buttered paper.
-Place 500 ml of milk, 50 g of sugar, 2 cinnamon sticks, and 2 lemon peels in a saucepan.
-Mix it up.
-Stir occasionally.
-When it boils, turn off the heat and set it aside.
-You can prepare the syrup while the milk cools down a bit.
-In another pan put 200 ml of water, 100 ml of port wine, 100 g of sugar, 2 lemon peels, and 1 cinnamon stick.
-Mix everything and bring it to a boil.
-Wait for it to bo
+Select a different tray to place the bread slices in the oven and line it with parchment paper that has been generously buttered.
+In a saucepan, combine 300 ml of milk, 50 g of sugar, 2 cinnamon sticks, and 2 lemon peels.
+Stir the mixture occasionally.
+When it comes to a boil, turn off the heat and set it aside.
+While the milk cools down a bit, you can prepare the syrup.
+In another saucepan, combine 200 ml of water, 100 ml of port wine, 100 g of sugar, 2 lem

-New Year's Eve in Porto with Santa and the Rooster!
+New Year's Eve in Porto with Santa and the Rooster Card

 Image